wildjames/Dactyl_bluetooth_ESP32/README.md

 // #include "config/BoardConfig_R.h"
 ```

+I think, personally, that some areas of the code are starting to be sophisticated and complicated enough that I need to have some explicit docs about them, so when I inevitably find a weird behaviour in 4 months, I have some idea of where to look.
+I'll keep that stuff [here](DactylCode/README.md)

 ## Tailoring the code for yourself

 Each half has its own config file under `config/` — `BoardConfig_L.h` and `BoardConfig_R.h`.
 These contain all the user-editable stuff you should need: pin assignments, timing parameters, LED config, battery thresholds, and whether the half is primary or secondary.
 I hope most of it is self-explanatory.